John 19, 1-7

 I sometimes think that the passion of Jesus – the story of his suffering and death – puts a lot of our human nature into very sharp focus.
 Love and loyalty, fear and folly, muddle and mistake, compassion and cruelty – all are there.

-In today’s snippet, cruelty is centre stage.
+In this reading, cruelty is centre stage.
 This is what human power and force sometimes do, with people who cannot defend themselves.
 Hatred can cause this; so can contempt, power, obeying orders, and thinking we can get away with it.

 Look for war in the world, or for tyranny, rebellion, lawlessness or crime, and you will find hurting and damaged people.
 Christian Aid often has to work among them – refugees, victims, minorities, the fearful and the fleeing.